6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 6. Goreme National Park Open Air Museum

-With my hot air ballooning adventure complete, I was back at the hotel by 8:30am with a full day on my hands and just one must-see stop left on my list – the Goreme National Park Open Air Museum.
+With my hot air ballooning adventure complete, I’m back at the hotel by 8:30am with a full day on my hands.

 The unique outdoor museum is a section of town containing some of the best-preserved examples of Cappadocia’s early Christian churches.
-Built between the 4th and 13th century AD, this area of Goreme served as a monastic center to the increasing number of Christians in the region.
+Built between the 4th and 13th century AD, this area of Goreme served as a monastic center for the increasing number of Christians in the region.

 The ghostly shapes of the rock churches are striking but their interiors are even more amazing.
 Defined by a variety of architectural styles from cruciform to columned and transverse, each one is unique.
 But they all feature intricate frescoes from different time periods adorning the cave walls.